To our catalog of available CDs

 The 1960 Libertas

-yearbook of Liberty Central School.
+yearbook of Liberty Central School - Liberty in the good years.
 See our Liberty page for more information.
 (Download)

 We can't really pick a year when Liberty shown at its brightest as a crown jewel of the famed Borscht Circuit, but it was certainly around this time.
 See our Liberty page for more information.
 (Download)